Healthy Homes Assessment Karaka Bays

 • Is there adequate drainage and draught-stopping?

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to book your rental properties house assessment.
+The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling could be significant for property owners and landlords.
+For expert assistance, get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties